Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Introduction

-There are intimate relations between free, Boolean, and monotone cumulants.
-The work of Ebrahimi-Fard and Patras \cite{ebrahimi2015cumulants} shed new light on the interrelation of those three independences by showing that their corresponding additive convolution products originate from a certain splitting into two compatible parts of a coproduct on words on random variables (which was originally defined in the deformation theory of algebras).
-Dualization of this coproduct and its splitting gives rise to three different possibly nonassociative products satisfying to relations constitutive of \emph{a dendriform algebra}\footnote{For historical and conceptual reasons detailed in \cite{ebrahimi2015cumulants}, Ebrahimi-Fard and Patras prefer the classical terminology (noncommutative) shuffle algebra instead of dendriform algebra.}.
-Subordination products, Bercovici-Pata bijection, and formulas relating the various families of cumulants can be cast in the dendriform (and the accompanying preLie) algebraic realm \cite{EbrahimiFardPatras2019applications}.
-It was recognized later that the discussed coDendriform structure is the restriction of a coDendriform structure on (polynomials on) noncrossing partitions, drawing a tight connection with the \emph{theory of operads}, see \cite{ebrahimi2020operads}.
-The present work elaborates on the construction described in \cite{gilliers2020operator} designed to extend the work \cite{ebrahimi2015cumulants} to operator-valued probability spaces which was itself inspired by \cite{ebrahimi2020operads}.
-In particular, we use notions originating from higher category theory, duoidal categories namely.
+Dualization of this coproduct and its splitting yields three different possibly nonassociative products satisfying the relations constitutive of \emph{a shuffle algebra}.
+Subordination products, Bercovici--Pata bijection, and formulae relating the various families of cumulants can be cast in the shuffle (and the accompanying preLie) algebraic realm, as shown by Ebrahimi-Fard and Patras~\cite{EbrahimiFardPatras2019applications}.
+Ebrahimi-Fard, Foissy, Kock and Patras recognized later that the discussed unshuffle structure is the restriction of an unshuffle structure on (polynomials on) noncrossing partitions, drawing a tight connection with the \emph{theory of operads}, see~\cite{ebrahimi2020operads}.
+The present work takes inspiration from \cite{ebrahimi2020operads}, where an extension of the perspective on the moments-cumulants relations described in~\cite{ebrahimi2015cumulants} to operator-valued probability is proposed: both, \cite{ebrahimi2020operads} and this work, ultimately rely on an appropriate formalism for composing certain partitions, namely noncrossing partitions in \cite{ebrahimi2020operads} and noncrossing bipartitions here.
+In particular, we use notions originating from higher category theory, \emph{duoidal categories} namely.

 Of particular interest in this article are \emph{biBoolean independence}, \emph{type I bimonotone independence}, and \emph{bifree independence}.
 In those three cases, combinatorics of the moment-cumulant relations is guided by partitions that are noncrossing \emph{after} action of a specific permutation related to the two-faced structure.